CAFAudit/audit-service/docs/pages/en-us/Client-API.md

 An `AuditChannel` object is constructed from the [`AuditConnection`](#AuditConnection) object.

-This object represents a logical channel to the datastore (that is, Elasticsearch in this implementation). ***It is NOT a thread-safe object and must not be shared across threads without synchronization.*** However, you will have no issue constructing multiple `AuditChannel` objects simultaneously on different threads.
+This object represents a logical channel to the Audit Web Service API or Elasticsearch datastore endpoint. ***It is NOT a thread-safe object and must not be shared across threads without synchronization.*** However, you will have no issue constructing multiple `AuditChannel` objects simultaneously on different threads.
 The objects are lightweight and caching them is not that important.

 The `AuditChannel` object can be constructed using the `createChannel()` method on the [`AuditConnection`](#AuditConnection) object.
 It does not take any parameters:

 	AuditChannel auditChannel = null;
 	try {
-	    // Setup a connection channel to Elasticsearch auditChannel = auditConnection.createChannel();
+	    // Setup a connection channel
+	    auditChannel = auditConnection.createChannel();
 	} catch (IOException e) {
 	    System.out.println("Unable to create Audit Channel from Audit Connection");